Supervisor training with deliberate practice at Sentio

 What is Deliberate Practice in clinical supervision?

-Deliberate Practice is a research-backed training methodology, originally studied by K. Anders Ericsson, that accelerates skill development through targeted repetition, expert feedback, and progressive difficulty calibration.
-In clinical supervision, DP means moving beyond case discussion to include structured skill rehearsal, video review of therapy sessions, and measurable outcome tracking.
-The Sentio Supervision Model is one of the first published frameworks for applying DP principles to clinical supervision.
-Learn more about what Deliberate Practice is and explore the research behind it.
+Deliberate Practice is a research-backed training method, originally studied by K. Anders Ericsson, that builds skill through targeted repetition, expert feedback, and progressive difficulty.
+In supervision it means moving beyond case discussion to structured skill rehearsal, video review of therapy sessions, and measurable outcome tracking.
+The Sentio Supervision Model is one of the first published frameworks for applying these principles to clinical supervision.

 Yes.
-There is no tuition, no application fee, and no cost of any kind.
-The program operates through a work-trade arrangement: you provide supervised clinical hours to Sentio Counseling Center trainees, and in return you receive 50 hours of advanced training, weekly mentoring, 50 CE credits, and DP Coach certification.
-Comparable supervisor training programs typically charge more than $2,000 for fewer hours and no ongoing mentorship.
+There is no tuition, no application fee, and no cost of any kind, in either the 6-month or the 12-month track.
+The program runs on a work-trade arrangement: you provide supervised clinical hours to Sentio Counseling Center trainees, and in return you receive advanced training, weekly mentoring, CE credits, and preparation to apply for DP Supervisor certification.
+Comparable programs typically charge more than $2,000 for fewer hours and no ongoing mentoring.

 How many CE credits does the program provide?

-Participants may receive up to 50 continuing education credits over the course of the year.
-Weekly one-hour group mentoring meetings each count as one CE credit hour.
-These credits are accepted by the California BBS for LMFTs, LCSWs, LPCCs, and LEPs, and can be applied to the six hours of supervision CEs required for license renewal as well as non-specific CE requirements.
+The 12-month track provides up to 50 continuing education credits and the 6-month track provides about 25.
+Each weekly one-hour small-group training session counts as one CE credit hour.
+These credits are accepted by the California BBS for LMFTs, LCSWs, LPCCs, and LEPs, and can be applied to the six-hour supervision CE requirement as well as general renewal hours.

 What are the BBS requirements to become a clinical supervisor in California?

-The California Board of Behavioral Sciences requires that supervisors hold an active California license, have practiced for at least two years post-licensure (requirements vary by license type), and complete specific supervision training.
-Full details are in item #30 (pages 11-12) of the BBS FAQ on supervisor qualifications.
-The Sentio training program satisfies and exceeds the BBS continuing education requirements for supervisors.
+The California Board of Behavioral Sciences requires that supervisors hold an active California license, have practiced at least two years post-licensure (requirements vary by license type), and complete specific supervision training.
+The Sentio program satisfies and exceeds the BBS continuing education requirements for supervisors.

 How many hours of supervision training do I need in California?